Skip to content

 5. Confirm safety: UL listed, the right NEMA rating, a cable that reaches, and a warranty that lasts.

-Do that and you've chosen well — no brand ranking required.
+Do that and you've chosen well — the table above is those criteria applied, not a popularity ranking.
 Browse the rest of our EV charging guides for the related decisions, and once you've picked a charger, run your numbers on the calculator below to see what charging it will actually cost.
 Want a per-vehicle estimate?
 Check the cost to charge your specific model, or work out a full session on the EV charging cost calculator.

 Frequently asked questions